Vampaier2/Philosophers/README.md

 ```bash
 ./philo 5 800 200 200 8
 ```
-Same as above, but now `count_eat` is 8, so they will only stop after 8 repeats(eating 8 times).
+Same as previous one, but now `number_oftotal_meals` is 8, so the simulation will only stop when **at least** all of the philosophers have eaten 8 times(eating 8 times).

 ### Cleanup
 Remove object files: